Exact holographic tensor networks for the Motzkin spin chain: Binary height tensor network

 \subsection{Tiles as tensors}

-Now we define a tensor network that sums over all configurations along the bottom edge of a square-lattice step pyramid that yield a valid tiling.
-We call this the {\it binary-height tensor network}.
-It is shown in Fig.~\ref{fig:TN2defs}(a).
+Let us define a tensor network that sums over all configurations along the bottom edge of a square-lattice step pyramid that yield a valid tiling.
+First, we identify each tile $A_{j}$ with a tensor.
+We define the rank-one four-index tensor

+where $\delta_{j, k}$ is the Kronecker delta function and $w, x, y, z \in\mathbb{Z}$.
+Next, identify each tile in Eq. \eqref{eq:tiles1} with such a tensor where the values $w, x, y, z$ correspond to the north, east, south, and west boundary values, respectively.
+Explicitly,